pingcap/docs/dev/reference/configuration/tikv-server/configuration-file.md

 ### `apply-pool-size`

-+ The number of threads in the thread pool that handles data placement
++ The allowable number of threads that handles data placement
 + Default value: `2`
 + Minimum value: greater than `0`